-Smart Mess per Internet Users
+Smart Mess on Internet Users

 The Internet became visual, it could be seen by users with browsers.
-HTML-technology created a new type of documents.
-The first of HTML pages were very simple and they were only texts and links.
-But the technology developed very quickly.
-Images, complicated design, sound and video appeared on the computer screen.
-Very soon, the Sir Tim Berners-Lee’s creation has learned to represent all the diversity and beauty of the contents of the World Wide Web.
+HTML technology has created a new type of document.
+The first HTML pages were very simple and consisted only of text and links.
+But technology has evolved very quickly.
+Images, complex structures, sound and video appeared on the computer screen.
+Very soon, the creation of Sir Tim Berners-Lee learned to display all the diversity and beauty of the contents of the World Wide Web.